keystonejs/prisma-day-2021-workshop/README.md

 With these caveats in mind, enjoy this latest release of @jeds prisma day workshop app, ported to Keystone 26, with useful contrib from @Guatam Singh, and polished endlessly by qfunq (it deserves it, Keystone 6 is the best CMS out there, Next, best in class, the same for prisma, and jeds code pulls it all together in a very useful way), and be fully aware, however solid it seems, this application is still in a `testing` phase.

+## DRY = sole source of truth

+... and it sets deep theoretical/practical puzzles, part addressed in this code base. `typescript` is not ideal for `DRY`, but it suffices.

 ## Known Issues